Jerald-Chris/Archiving-Research-Hub/README.md

 Project Objective <br><br>
 General Objective <br>
-- To develop an archiving research hub architecture with the existing system of Ibaan Saint James Academy, Inc. <br><br>
+- To develop an archiving research hub architecture with the existing system of Ibaan Saint James Academy, Inc. <br>

 Specific Objectives that aim to: <br>
 • To establish core competencies of its personnel and stakeholders and to provide a feasible and efficient systematized process in the pursuit of quality education. <br>